fluidity/fluidity-truffle-box/README.md

 ## Migration Utils:
 This tool integrates with truffle migrations to enable a more comprehensive tracking of deployed contracts and their addresses.
-Utilising `migration_utils.js` enables multiple of the same contract to be deployed and for these to have different addresses that are both kept track of - which truffle alone does not allow.
+Utilising `migration_utils.js` enables multiple deployed instances of the same contract to be tracked easily, which truffle alone does not allow.

 ## Solidity Coverage
-We use a [branch of solidity-coverage written by leapdao](http://github.com/leapdao/solidity-coverage#master), which enables us to use the newer versions of solidity.
+We use a [branch of solidity-coverage written by leapdao](http://github.com/leapdao/solidity-coverage#master), which enables us to use the newer versions of solidity (0.5.0+).
 To run coverage locally, you must run the local coverage network using `yarn ganache-coverage`.
 In a new terminal tab then run `yarn coverage` which will run all truffle tests and calculate coverage.
 To use truffle with this local blockchain, use `yarn truffle-coverage ___` filling in the command you want to use.